ARMmbed/Connector-mDS-REST-API/docs/api-reference.md

 ## Subscriptions

-After you have set up a [notification callback](#notifications), you can subscribe to either individual resources or pre-subscribe to resources.
+After you have set up a [notification callback](#registering-notification-callback), your application can subscribe to either individual resources or pre-subscribe to resources.

+When you subscribe to an observable resource the server will notify your application when the resource changes.
+Your application can either [subscribe to an individual resource](#subscriptions), or use [pre-subscriptions](#automatically-subscribe-to-resources) to define rules that subscribe automatically to any resources that match those rules.

+Whether or not a resource is observable is determined by [mbed Client](https://docs.mbed.com/docs/mbed-client-guide/en/latest/Introduction/#the-observe-feature), not by mbed Device Connector.

 ### Subscribing to an individual resource ([async](index.md#asynchronous-requests))